cybercongress/go-cyber/CONTRIBUTING.md

-# Contributing to cyberd
+# Contributing to go-cyber
-Thank you for considering a contribution to **cyberd**!
+Thank you for considering a contribution to **go-cyber**!
 This guide explains how to:
 * Get started
 * Development workflow
 * Get help if you encounter trouble